Philippe Descombes

-Philippe Descombes is a French racing driver currently competing in the TCR Asia Series.
-Having previously competed in the Porsche Carrera Cup Asia, Formula 3 Asia and Formula 2000 Asia amongst others.
+Philippe Descombes (born 22 November 1974) is a French racing driver currently competing in the TCR Asia Series.
+He has previously competed in the Porsche Carrera Cup Asia, Formula 3 Asia and Formula 2000 Asia amongst others.

 Racing career

 Descombes began his career in 1996 in the Championnat de France Formule Renault, he finished 13th in the standings in 1997.
-In 1999 he switched to the Formula 2000 Asia series.
+In 1999, he switched to the Formula 2000 Asia series.
 He switched to the Ericsson Formula Challenge in 2000, winning the title that year.
-In 2001 he raced in the Macau Asian Formula 2000 Challenge also winning the title the same year.
+In 2001, he raced in the Macau Asian Formula 2000 Challenge also winning the title the same year.
 He raced in the Formula 3 Asia in 2002 and in the Porsche Carrera Cup Asia in 2012.

-In September 2015 it was announced that he would race in the first ever TCR Asia Series round in Sepang, driving a SEAT León Cup Racer for Asia Racing Team.
+In September 2015, it was announced that Descombes would race in the first ever TCR Asia Series round in Sepang, driving a SEAT León Cup Racer for Asia Racing Team.